Did you miss me?

 What do you think of when you think of the Caravan Club?

 If you had asked me five years ago I would probably have thought of elderly people in small caravans, sitting watching television while it rained outside, matching pacamacs on the back of the door.
+To be honest I thought I would be more suited to something a little more in the luxury family holiday line like Tots Too.

 More recently, I have to confess that my first thought was more likely to be this: